ivosdc/guitar-chords/README.md

 ### Parameter
 - chord; A chord-json; The chord to display.
 - show_chord_selector; default = true; Display the chord-buttons or hide.
+- chamber_tone; default = 440; The chamber tone for sound generation.